Neighborhood Sidewalk Program (NSP)

 External Link: Calculator to Estimate the Cost to Install Paved Walking Trail

-Note: To calculate the square feet for a sidewalk project, multiply the Length of the project by 5 feet, the minimum width of any sidewalk per Spring Hill Subdivision Regulations.
-For Paved Walking Trails, use 5 feet (minimum for walkway), 6 feet (recommended for walkway or one way bike trail) or 8 feet (minimum for 2 way bike trail).
-A Homeowners’ Association, Neighborhood Group, or an Individual making the request will need to assist the City in obtaining the necessary easements or Right-Of-Ways that are required for the Project.
-Mail box relocation, if required by the final design, will be a homeowner responsibility.
+Note: To calculate the square feet for a sidewalk project, multiply the length of the project by 5 feet, the minimum width of any sidewalk per Spring Hill Subdivision Regulations.
+For paved walking trails, use 5 feet (minimum for walkway), 6 feet (recommended for walkway or one-way bike trail) or 8 feet (minimum for 2-way bike trail).
+A Homeowners’ Association, Neighborhood Group, or an Individual making the request will need to assist the City in obtaining the necessary easements or rights-of-way required for the project.
+Mailbox relocation, if required by the final design, will be a homeowner responsibility.